Limited Commercial Landscape Maintenance (LCLM) (Roundup) Pesticide License Training or Limited Lawn and Ornamental (LLO) Review - Largo Extension

 When & Where

-Pinellas County Extension's Commercial Horticulture program area provides education and training based on the latest research from the University of Florida.
-The Commercial Horticulture staff and volunteers are available to help solve local problems, provide CEUs and, improve the quality of life for all citizens.
+UF/IFAS Extension Pinellas County Commercial Horticulture program area provides education and training based on the latest research from the University of Florida.
+The Commercial Horticulture staff are available to help solve local problems, provide CEUs and, improve the quality of life for all citizens.